Armenian cuisine: Grains and legumes

 Lapa is a kind of savory rice porridge or gruel eaten in Armenia, but it also is an Armenian word with several meanings.
 One is "watery boiled rice, thick rice soup, mush"; lepe refers to various rice dishes differing by region.
 Antranig Azhderian describes Armenian pilaf as a "dish resembling porridge".

-An Armenian appetizer based on legumes is topik (Թոփիկ), a dish, sometimes thought of as a vegetarian meatball, consisting of a chickpea-based paste, usually mixed with potatoes or flour, surrounding a filling of onions, nuts, currants, and flavored with herbs, spices, and tahini, it is a traditional lenten dish.

 In Agn (present-day Kemaliye) a thin flatbread called loshig was baked and dried.
 It was soaked again before being eaten.
 Badjoug was a pastry of fat and flour stamped with designs and sent as a wedding invitation.
 Glodj was unleavened bread made for Lent and klrdig was a bread made of semolina.